 The death insurance is a defined benefit plan managed by the Organisation.
-Under this plan, beneficiaries receive a lump sum, based on the decease's last salary, in the event of death.
+Under this plan, in the event of death beneficiaries receive a lump sum based on the deceased's last salary.
 The benefits are calculated in proportion to salaries.
-Payments to beneficiaries are made directly by the Organisation and financed by the contributions of staff members and the Organisation.
+Payments to beneficiaries are made directly by the Organisation and financed by the contributions of staff members and the Organisation and are settled after a three-year period.
+These regular cash-settlements do not affect the actuarial present value of the death obligation.
 The actuarial present value of the death benefits is based on the benefits promised under the terms of the plan as described in Note 22.2.4 using the projected salary levels and the risk of death in service for each plan participant at the balance sheet date.
-The regular cash settlements after each three-year period, if any, do not affect the actuarial present value of the death obligation.